akoskm/akoskm.com/clfy3ylyc000j09jter3wb85k.md

 It’s one of the overused things in React, and it usually appears as a byproduct of using the ternary operator.

+## Why TypeScript Thinks Your Value Is Undefined

-It is not uncommon that we find components like this:
+It is not uncommon to find components like this:

 ```typescript
 interface Player {